Artist and activist

 Mediamatic Biotoop, Dijkspark 6, Amsterdam

-The mural is located at the wall of Mediamatic Biotoop, right next to our harbour and terras of our restaurant Mediamatic ETEN.
+The mural is located at the west wall of Mediamatic Biotoop main building, right next to our harbour and terrace of our restaurant Mediamatic ETEN.